 Diakite, No. 7 Virginia hold off Vermont, 61-55

-Diakite, No. 7 Virginia hold off Vermont, 61-55Virginia coach Tony Bennett directs his team during the first half of the team's NCAA college basketball game against Vermont on Tuesday, Nov.
+Diakite, No. 7 Virginia hold off Vermont, 61-55Virginia guard Tomas Woldetensae (53). forward Jay Huff (30) and guard Braxton Key, second from right, defend against Vermont center Daniel Giddens (2) during the first half of an NCAA college basketball game Tuesday, Nov.
 19, 2019, in Charlottesville, Va.
 (AP Photo/Steve Helber)

+CHARLOTTESVILLE, Va.
+(AP) -- Mamadi Diakite and No. 7 Virginia found themselves in a nail-biter, and with Anthony Lamb putting on an offensive show in the second half, Diakite took it upon himself to try to slow down the Vermont star.

 The Cavaliers (4-0) trailed before Diakite's basket gave them a 50-49 lead with 5:12 left and sparked a 9-0 run.
 Jay Huff scored twice in the spurt and Braxton Key hit a 3-pointer as Virginia held the Catamounts scoreless, and forced four turnovers, in a nearly four-minute span.

-Lamb scored 30 for Vermont (4-1), including 25 in the second half, to nearly match the point total of the Cavaliers' first two opponents of the season, who each managed just 34 points.
+Lamb at one point scored 17 points in a row for the Catamounts (4-1) and nearly matched the point total of the Cavaliers' first two opponents, who each managed just 34 points.
 Stef Smith added 11 points, but Virginia turned Vermont's 13 turnovers into 20 points.

+''We wanted to keep them off the offensive glass.
+We did that.
+Wanted to make 3s.
+We did that, but just came up a little short,'' Vermont coach John Becker said. ''Just had to play guys too many minutes.
+We were a guard down and I thought that caught up with us.''

 Virginia led 24-18 at halftime, but Vermont used a 10-2 run to start the half to take its first lead since the early going.
 Lamb had seven points in the run, including the last five, and tacked on his team's next 12 points with four 3-pointers as the score was tied five times.